Whitewashed wall lined with blue flower pots in Marbella's old town

 5 Best Boutique Hotels in Marbella Old Town (2026 Guide)

-Most hotels in Marbella are built to impress from the lobby and forgotten by checkout.
-The Old Town ones are different.
-The Casco Antiguo is whitewashed streets, Moorish castle walls, and 200-year-old orange trees – and the boutique hotels here offer something beachfront towers can't: actual character.
-16th-century frescoes, seven-room townhouses, rooftop terraces overlooking church spires.
-Trade-off: no pool complex, and a 5–11 minute walk to the beach.
-Five hotels below, from Relais & Châteaux to a 9.3-rated guesthouse at €160.
+The Casco Antiguo is whitewashed streets, Moorish castle walls and 200-year-old orange trees, and the boutique hotels here offer something beachfront towers cannot: actual character.
+The trade-off is no pool complex and a 5–11 minute walk to the beach.
+Five hotels below, from Relais & Châteaux to an owner-run guesthouse at ~€160 – tap any for live rates, or compare areas in the Marbella guide or browse Costa del Sol hotels.

 Quick Takeaways